Matthew Waterhouse

-Matthew Waterhouse (born 19 December 1961) is an English actor and writer.
-From 1980 to 1982 he played the role of Adric in the BBC science fiction television series Doctor Who.
+Matthew Waterhouse (born 19 December 1961) is an English actor and writer, best known for his role as Adric in the BBC science fiction television series Doctor Who from 1980 to 1982.

 Early life

 Waterhouse was born in Hertford, but brought up in Haywards Heath, Sussex.
 The son of a solicitor, he was educated at St. Wilfrid's Primary School, West Sussex and Shoreham Grammar School.
 Waterhouse was a great fan of Doctor Who in his younger days, claiming that he was "obsessed" with the show.

 Doctor Who

 Adric was a companion of Tom Baker and Peter Davison's Doctors from 1980 to 1982.
 Waterhouse was the youngest actor to play a companion and Doctor Who was only his second professional acting role.
 He played the schoolboy Briarley in the BBC2 adaptation of To Serve Them All My Days with John Duttine, and it was only shortly before he filmed his appearance on the miniseries that he found out he had secured the role of Adric.

 Waterhouse took part in audio commentaries for the DVD releases of Earthshock (2003), The Visitation (2004), The Keeper of Traken (2007), Four to Doomsday (2008), Black Orchid (2008), Full Circle (2009), State of Decay (2009) and Kinda (2011).
 Waterhouse talks about his complete tenure on the show in the featurette The Boy With the Golden Star dedicated to Adric on the Warriors' Gate DVD.

+Waterhouse read the audiobook of the Target Books The Visitation for the BBC as well as Full Circle, Four to Doomsday and some Doctor Who Annual short stories.
 On 31 July 2013, Big Finish Productions announced that Waterhouse would be returning to play the role of Adric in a series of Fifth Doctor audio plays, beginning in 2014 with the Fifth Doctor Box Set followed by, so far, two trilogies of stories and the adaptation of Fifth Doctor and Seventh Doctor crossover novel Cold Fusion.
-He has also performed two Short Trips The Ingenious Gentleman Adric of Alzarius and the award-winning A Full Life, and for the BBC he read the audiobooks of the Target Books of Full Circle, Four to Doomsday and The Visitation as well as some Doctor Who Annual short stories.
+He has also performed several Short Trips such as the award-winning A Full Life.
+As well as this he appeared in the ninth series of the Fourth Doctor Adventures, set during the E-Space trilogy, and performed his two Doctor Who Audio Novels.

 In November 2013 Waterhouse appeared in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.

 In 2016 Waterhouse visited the locations for Black Orchid to record his Myth Makers interview DVD.